 This will become clearer as the student learns about two and three-digit numbers.
 For example, 23 uses the digits 2 and 3.

 Things get trickier when you progress to the hundreds spot.
 For example, when my son sees 108, he sees two digits (10 and 8) instead of three (1, 0, and 8).
-The worksheets below will help the child to identify ones, tens, and hundreds places while solidifying the ten digit concept.
+The worksheets and lessons below will help the child to identify ones, tens, and hundreds places while solidifying the ten digit concept.